octaniumdev/celos/README.md

 The file called "grub" should be placed in `/etc/default`

 The file called custom.cfg should be placed in `/boot/grub`

+Along with this ubuntu.seed and grub.cfg were edited in the "seed" and "grub" pages of the Cubic editor.

 The plymouth theme and GDM logo have been modified